-- Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, duct bank and manhole installation, tree trimming/removal, conduit installation, etc.) occurring in areas that required environmental compliance monitoring.
-The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segments 2, 3, and 4. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Protocol-level surveys for sensitive avian species continued at previously identified potential habitat locations.
+- Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, duct bank and manhole installation, tree trimming/removal, conduit installation, abandoned signal cable removal, signal case installation, relocation of existing power pole, etc.) occurring in areas that required environmental compliance monitoring.
+The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) delineation (staking and/or fencing) occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities.
+Wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing.
+Pre-construction nesting bird surveys during the nesting bird season continued through September 15 and then were ceased for the remainder of 2019 (nesting bird season is defined as February 1 through September 15).
+Nesting bird surveys will commence on February 1, 2020.

-• Best management practices (BMP) installation (e.g., silt fencing, straw wattles, soil covers) occurred at equipment staging areas and other work areas throughout the alignment in accordance with the project-specific Stormwater Pollution Prevention Plan (SWPPP).
+Best management practices (BMP) installation (e.g., silt fencing, straw wattles, soil covers) occurred at equipment staging areas and other work areas throughout the alignment in accordance with the project-specific Stormwater Pollution Prevention Plan (SWPPP).

-- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, potholing for utility location, duct bank and manhole installation, tree trimming/removal, conduit installation, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Tree trimming and removal will continue in Segments 2, 3, and 4. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities. - Pre-construction nesting bird surveys during the nesting bird season will continue (nesting bird season is defined as February 1 through September 15), and protocol-level surveys for a sensitive avian species will continue for the 2019 breeding season at previously identified potential habitat locations. - BMPs installation will continue in accordance with the project-specific SWPPP. - ESA staking will continue to occur to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species. - Preparation of the Sea Level Rise Vulnerability Assessment and Sea Level Rise Adaptation Plan is pending site access and is anticipated to begin in mid-2019.
+- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, pot holing for utility location, duct bank and manhole installation, tree trimming/removal, conduit installation, signal case installation, abandoned signal cable removal, existing pole relocation, grading, site clearing, soils removal, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to occur, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.